-Decennial Census long-form estimates offer the best measure of change between 1960 and 2000 for subnational areas and for subpopulations.
-Since the ACS replaced the long form, the 2010 Census does not provide income and poverty estimates.
+Decennial census long form estimates offer the best measure of change between 1960 and 2000 for subnational areas and for subpopulations.
+Since the ACS replaced the long form, the 2010 and 2020 Censuses do not provide income and poverty estimates.
 Since 2010, ACS 5-year estimates provide data at the census tract level that are comparable to earlier decennial census estimates.